lapseudog/lapseudog.github.io/index.md

 list_title: ' '
 ---

-I intend to write some posts when I encounter a situation of interest and find a way to deal with it.
+While learning Python from a SAS and C++ background, I thought some results were of interests.
 I hope that in time a title under these thoughts can be categorised will emerge.